-As a child growing up my mother worked and my father also, although he was a construction worker, a mason by trade and a carpenter, he never had a steady job, as those work would come and go, when a job was done, he would have to wait until another on came up.
-My mother. who maintained steady work at The University Hospital of The West Indies, worked to support the family when things was on a “go slow” for daddy.
+As a child growing up my mother worked and my father also, although he was a construction worker, a mason by trade and a carpenter, he never had a steady job, as those work would come and go.
+When a job was done, he would have to wait until another on came up.
+My mother, who maintained steady work at The University Hospital of The West Indies, worked to support the family.
 She was/is a very good cook and baker and she supplemented her income by baking cakes for people and occasions or events.
 She not only baked cakes, but also puddings, cut cakes and greater cakes (sweets treats every Jamaican knows) and she even taught my father how to bake like her, so that when she was on her evening shift at the hospital, he could supply the demands for her products.

 When my father did work however, he gave my mother every cent, and held non for himself.
 My mother in turn would give him pocket money, and buy him his necessities, she would pay the bills and of course provide food for us and then-some.
 This was fine for my dad who loved, respected and trusted my mom, and we all lived well.
 Never have I in all my years heard my parents argue or having a shouting match.
 Well there was this one time when he came home six in the morning (he slept out) and she hit him with the broom, several times honestly, I was about four years old back then, I remember , but he raised his hand to ward off the broom hits and that was the end of that.
 So I saw my mother in the light of the strong female running her household and taking care of the family, regardless if the man could contribute or not.
 My daddy never felt emasculated by her strength and resourcefulness.
 She honored him as her husband and he also honored her as his wife.

 Some weeks ago I went to a computer shop with my husband to renew our internet subscription.
 The owner of the establishment knows me and and always greet me well whenever I am in town and go to his place.
-While we were waiting for them to what they had to do, the gentleman, a young Igbo chap began to speak to me about the upcoming Presidential elections, he was surprised at how much I knew about Nigeria,and their politics and so the conversation was very enlightening and informative.
+While we were waiting for them to do what they had to do, the gentleman, a young Igbo chap began, to speak to me about the upcoming Presidential elections, he was surprised at how much I knew about Nigeria and their politic, and so the conversation was very enlightening and informative.

-I could tell that something was not right with Oluwo, it was evident on his face, and after a while he told me that he was going to get something to eat.
-It was several days after, while we were talking he told me that I talk too much, and that he did not like it, he said anywhere I go I always like having conversation with people.
-I answered him and told him that if some one speaks to me, not being disrespectful to me, in my own culture it is rude not to answer them, and I believe culture, not withstanding, it is overall good manners to be cordial, I really do not know how to be rude and hurt persons feelings.
+I could tell that something was not right with Oluwo (de husband), it was evident on his face, and after a while he told me that he was going to get something to eat.
+It was several days after, while we were talking he told me that I talk too much, and that he did not like it.
+He said anywhere I go I always like having conversation with people.
+I answered him and told him that if some one speaks to me, not being disrespectful to me, in my own culture it is rude not to answer them, and I believe, culture not withstanding, it is overall good manners to be cordial, I really do not know how to be rude or stand offish to anyone.

-I realized that this as been so with all my men (the few that they were), all of these bad getten half men, all felt emasculated in my presence.
+I realized that this has been so with all my men (the few that they were), all of these not completely whole half men, all felt emasculated in my presence.
 I am respectful of everyone.
 I am not one to curse and embarrass my man, I will respond however if I am pushed, and looking back at Mr. High grade and the things he use to say to me, I now realize that he felt weak in comparison to me, to my presence, so did the wicked baby father.
 Notice how I keep using the word “presence”.
 I will soon explain.

 Although I am a feminine woman, I love to dress up and be clean, and do all that women do to feel good while honoring their femininity, I am a very strong woman, who is of the no nonsense type.
-What I mean by this is, human beings are not in love people they cannot fool or rule.
+What I mean by this is, human beings are not in love with people they cannot fool or rule.
 I am not that person who one can rule or even conquer.
 Yet I have never tried to rule any man in my life, but the “presence ” that I carry, the spiritual energy within me, and which people can sense is what makes people weary of me, thinking to themselves, “you better watch this one”.
 Most fell guilty while I am around, believe I know their misdeeds.

-Why would you be weary of someone who has never bothered you, unless you are a sinister, unsure, weakling, or is it jealousy in realizing that while I am around you, your light now dim.
+Why would you be weary of someone who has never bothered you, unless you are a sinister, unsure, weakling, or is it jealousy in realizing that while I am around you, your light now dims.
 It dims because you have not what to uphold which God gave all of us.
-I certainly have,and I have upheld it, my integrity and my dignity, my talent and my faith in the supreme, and most of all I radiate love!
+I certainly have, and I have upheld it, my integrity, my dignity, my talent and my faith in the supreme, and most of all I radiate love!

 From ever since I can remember, I have called myself a Queen, (this is my truth, you can say your own, but I care not about criticism, this is who I know myself to be).
 Oh Forget about Elizabeth and her crown, for mine is bigger than hers and any other earthly crowns, I was born a Queen, I came from heaven as such, this I know for sure!
-I know it within the deep core of my being and as I traveled along life’s way people treated me like royalty.
+I know it within the deep core of my being.
 I have never treated people like minions, how could I?, I do not look at anyone as my royal subjects or less than I, I know my own truth and I logged on to it, this is who I am whether anyone knows it or not.
 In my confidence as royalty walking these earthly grounds, knowing who I am, it showed itself in me, in my gracefulness, in my presence, in my speech, my actions the way I live my life and even in my philosophies, in all areas of my life.

 People who also are confident with who they are respect me and love me, others with self doubt, insecurities, low self esteem and weak presence despise me!